Quantum Bayes Classifiers and Their Application in Image Classification: Quantum Bayes classifiers

 \item Build a complete graph among nodes and set $I(x_i, x_j|y)$ as the weight between $x_i$ and $x_j$. \item Construct the maximum-weighted spanning tree of the complete graph and set the direction of each edge outward from the root. \item Add the label node $y$ and directed edges from $y$ to each node. \end{enumerate}

-For a Bayesian network with a TAN structure, the quantum circuit of the corresponding SN-QBC can be constructed as follows.
-The label node $y$ and each feature node are initialized to $\ket{0}$.
-Firstly, the \textit{class-prior probability} $P(y=0)$ is encoded by $R_y(f(P(y=0)))$.
-Then, starting from the root node of the feature spanning tree, the \textit{class-conditional probabilities} of each node are encoded layer by layer.
-For feature $x_j$, its conditional probabilities $P(x_j|y, x_{\text{parent}_1}, \cdots, x_{\text{parent}_{n_j}})$ are encoded as the rotation angles of $C^nR_y$ gates, where $x_{\text{parent}_1}$, $\cdots$, $x_{\text{parent}_{n_j}}$ are $n_j$ parent nodes of $x_j$ on the upper layer.
+For a Bayesian network with a TAN structure, the quantum circuit of the TAN-QBC consists of $n+1$ qubits, corresponding to $y$ and $x_1$ to $x_n$.
+The construction of TAN-QBC is as follows: \begin{enumerate}[(a)] \item All qubits are initialized to $\ket{0}$. \item The \textit{class-prior probability} $P(y=0)$ is encoded by $R_y(f(P(y=0)))$. \item Starting from the root node of the feature spanning tree, the \textit{class-conditional probabilities} of each node are encoded layer by layer.
+For attribute $x_j$, it has at most two parent nodes, i.e., $y$ and $x_{\text{parent}_j}$, where $x_{\text{parent}_j}$ is the parent node of $x_j$ on the upper layer (note that the root node of the feature spanning tree only has one parent $y$).
+The \textit{class-conditional probabilities} $P(x_j|y, x_{\text{parent}_j})$ are encoded into the circuit as the rotation angles of four $C^{2}R_y(\cdot)$ gates. \end{enumerate}